Introduction

 - Read books or take courses on budgeting, investing, and saving.

-- Follow financial experts for tips and motivation.
+- Follow financial experts for a chance at tips and motivation.

-Recommended Reading: The Total Money Makeover by Dave Ramsey or Your Money or Your Life by Vicki Robin.
+Recommended Reading: The Total Money Makeover by Dave Ramsey and Your Money or Your Life by Vicki Robin.

 10. Regularly Review and Adjust Your Plan